-We bet it’s happened to you: Lured by the promise of quickly locating your ancestors, you log on to one of the popular Web sites with immigration records, such as Ellis Island <ellisisland.org>, Castle Garden <castlegarden.org> or Ancestry.com <Ancestry.com >.
-Unfortunately, the search turns out to be less swift than you’d hoped.
+We bet it’s happened to you: You log on to one of the popular Web sites with immigration records, such as Ellis Island , Castle Garden, Ancestry.com, FamilySearch or MyHeritage.
+Unfortunately, the search turns out to be less successful than you’d hoped.
 You know your ancestors are in that database somewhere, but your queries either come up empty or produce too many false matches.

 If only you had more flexibility to refine your searches … for example, to find all Ellis Island immigrants named Stefano who were accompanied by Danielas.
 Or pare down the list of William Smiths at Castle Garden by specifying yours came from Scotland.
 Wouldn’t it be great to glean the details you want with greater efficiency and less aggravation?

 That’s what Stephen P. Morse thought — and to the benefit of genealogists everywhere, he took action.
-On his One-Step Web Pages <stevemorse.org>, he’s posted search forms he designed to enhance those popular databases’ search capabilities, plus dozens more tools that’ll streamline your research.
+On his One-Step Web Pages, he’s posted search forms he designed to enhance those popular databases’ search capabilities, plus dozens more tools that’ll streamline your research.

-If you haven’t yet discovered Morse’s site, you’re missing a handy back door to the data you seek.
+If you haven’t yet discovered Morse’s site, you’re missing a handy back door to the immigrant ancestor you seek.
 So step up to your browser and use our guide to unlock this site’s potential.

 When Ellis Island launched its database of New York City passenger arrivals from 1892 to 1924, genealogists viewed it as the greatest advancement since pedigree charts.
 And why not?
-The ability to search records of 22 million immigrants, passengers and crew — and view digital images of the lists — was a huge research boon.
+The ability to search records of 22 million immigrants, passengers and crew was a huge research boon.
 But as great a development as it was, people soon got frustrated with the site’s limitations: Searching on just first name, last name and gender wasn’t adequate for finding everyone’s immigrant ancestors.

 Those limitations inspired Steve Morse’s first One-Step tools.
 Although Ellis Island has since expanded the official site’s search options (they now include features that debuted on the One-Step site, such as name-spelling flexibility, birth year, ship name, town of origin and ethnicity), Morse’s two Ellis Island search forms — White and Gold — still offer extra options for ferreting out hard-to-find immigrant ancestors.
 For instance, the Gold Form lets you search for town names that sound like your search term; both forms let you search on port of departure and age.